RHS Badminton 2026

 Deadwood structures in the design provide sculptural interest and habitat for detrivores.
 An enclosed log structure incorporates finished compost.
 Vertical character plants represent the dynamic shift of emergence, celebrating new life from organic waste.
 A log laid flat displays a message celebrating the magic of decay.

-The inspiration for the garden stems from BATCOM, my local community composting scheme of which I am one of the directors.
+The inspiration for the garden stems from my local community composting scheme BATCOM, of which I am one of the directors.
 During my involvement I have observed the development of this collective endeavour as both a welcome space and a local community resource.
 This led me to reflect on parallels within the ecosystem of compost itself, and how decay feeds vitality through community.
-Community exists across both micro- and macro-levels - from microbial and fungal activity in the composting process, through complex layers of organisms using decaying vegetation for food and shelter, expanding out to schemes that support community between people, promoting human networks.
+We can think of community existing across both micro- and macro-levels - from microbial and fungal activity in the composting process, through complex layers of organisms using decaying vegetation for food and shelter, expanding out to schemes that support community between people, promoting human networks.

 I am very honoured and excited to have the chance to build this garden at the show, which will be open from Wed 8 - Sun 12 July 2026.
 Further details here.